a2jensen/StringServer/index.md

   ```

   -Fixed Code:

+  This implementation correctly swaps the first and last elements, then moves inward by one element and keeps swapping again.
+The for loop iterates over only half the length since the second half of the array would already be swapped out.
   ```
   static void reverseInPlace(int[] arr) {
     for(int i = 0; i < arr.length / 2; i += 1) {